 If you are thinking of trying something different to keep fit, then I could not recommend cycling enough (well, because I love it of course).
 If your work is less than 6 miles away from your home, then you should definitely consider cycling.
 My journey was almost 5 miles long and it normally took around 25 minutes.
 I think it could easily take that much time driving a car to work when the traffic is bad so cycling is not a bad idea in that case.

 But I understand that not everybody will have a nice cycling route.
 Safety comes first so if you can find a safe and possibly traffic-free route that would be ideal.
-My route wasn’t traffic-free but I made it safer by cycling on foot paths and pavement (I know it’s frowned upon and you could get fined but I would rather do that then risk my life on a busy road full of overspeeding cars).
+My route wasn’t traffic-free but I made it safer by cycling on footpaths and pavement (I know it’s frowned upon and you could get fined but I would rather do that than risk my life on a busy road full of overspeeding cars).
 And I wasn’t the only one doing it so…

 I recommend you study your cycling route in detail and give it a go at the weekend.
 See which route is the best to take to feel safer and remember it for your morning commute.
 Sketch it out if needed.